NPR's Head Of News Placed On Leave After Past Harassment Allegations Surface

 Hersher, now a reporter and producer on NPR's science desk, says she wanted to tell him about her belief that she would need to leave NPR to transform from a producer to a reporter.
 Her dinner with Oreskes became increasingly uncomfortable as the conversation veered into personal matters involving relationships and sex.
 At one point, she says, he referred to a former flame as his first "sex girlfriend."

-Hersher says the conversation made her uncomfortable
+Hersher says the conversation made her uncomfortable.

 "From my point of view, every little thing that he or I said pointed to the relative difference in power," she said.
 "Like he's the one with the power.
 He's the one who gets to decide what we talk about — and I am trying to keep up."